SakuragiYoshimasa/pyplfv/README.md

 # EEG Data Processing

-Python codes to process EEG data from BrainVision's 'Analyzer' and 'Recorder'.
+Python package to process EEG data from BrainVision's 'Analyzer' and 'Recorder'.
+Still in development and not packaged.

 ### Dependency
 - numpy